preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/index.rst

 Sign-off requests can be used for read receipts for pages, including news.
 One example of implementation is pages a new employee should study.
 In Omnia 7.7 and later, sign-off requests can be used for controlled documents as well.

-The following settings are available here (image from Omnia 7.6):
+The following settings are available here:

 .. image:: sign-off-requests-settings-76.png